krlawrence/graph/ChangeHistory.md

 - Added to the section that discusses the `union` step.
 - Improved the section dedicated to the `match` step.
 - Improved coverage of text comparison predicates.
+- Improved the `Working with IDs` section.
+- Expanded coverage of custom ID values.
 - Added more examples to Section 5.
 - Expanded coverage of the results from a `Gremlin Server`.
 - Sample code and data improvements